-Florence Reed, Chair, Fundraising Committee
+Florence Reed, Fundraising Committee

 Also the Founder of Sustainable Harvest International, Flo has been involved with international development work since graduating from the University of New Hampshire and joining the Peace Corps in the early nineties.
 She moved to Newbury Neck Rd. in Surry in 2004, where she still lives with her teenage son in a house built by family and friends using mostly local materials and mostly renewable energy.
 The family compound has continued to expand over the years and now includes a round Deltec home for Flo’s mother, a Lucerne-inspired covered bridge connecting the two homes, a tiny house for another family member and a small energy-efficient home for rental to close friends.
 The older house that came with the property is rented to other friends.

-Sharon (McGraw) Minogue, Vice Chair Married 46 years, with four adult daughters, Sharon is a Surgical Tech at Maine Coast Memorial Hospital.
+Sharon (McGraw) Minogue, Chair Married 46 years, with four adult daughters, Sharon is a Surgical Tech at Maine Coast Memorial Hospital.
 She has B.S.
 Degree from University of Maine, Orono and a Masters Degree in Biology (Histochemistry) from Mt.
 Holyoke College.
 After living in many countries with her family, she is happy to once again call Surry, the town where she grew up, home.

 Rita Roberts, Treasurer, Building Use Co-ordinator, Finance Co-ordinator

-Robin Snyder-Drummond, Property Maintenance Co-ordinator, Finance Committee
+Robin Snyder-Drummond, Secretary, Building Maintenance Co-ordinator, Finance Committee

 Robin first came to The Gatherings for a Life Drawing class and a Spanish conversation group.
 The Spanish group is still going on.
 She joined the Board of Directors in 2020.
-Robin grew up in MA and spent most of her childhood summers sailing a 45”schooner up from Southern MA to Downeast ME with her family of eight.
+Robin grew up in MA and spent most of her childhood summers sailing a 45′ schooner up from Southern MA to Downeast ME with her family of eight.
 As an adult she attended the Haystack Mt School of Crafts one summer.
 And when her own kids were young, she and her husband would bring them to visit Tenants Harbor, Owls Head and other coastal places.
 Robin is an IBCLC, Board Certified Lactation Consultant and for twenty years she has been visiting with families for postpartum and breastfeeding guidance.
 Together with their semi-feral cat, Robin and her husband live and grow in Ellsworth.

-Alice Slater, Community Outreach Co-ordinator, Maintenance Committee
+Alice Slater, Community Outreach Co-ordinator, Maintenance Committee, Garden & Grounds Committee

 Originally from West Sussex, England, but Surry is now Alice’s home where she is gradually establishing a small homestead with her husband Matt.
 She enjoys crafts, bicycle travel, ukulele, and chicken-watching.